-Practitioner Marketing Deadlines Aren’t Dead (Not Even for DevOps Content Marketers)
+Practitioner Marketing Deadlines Aren’t Dead (Even for DevOps Content Marketers)

 Let me explain…